 The efficacy of phenytoin and fosphenytoin for time to seizure cessation are comparable, however there are theoretical reasons why fosphenytoin might be preferred:

 Phenytoin and fosphenytoin have sodium channel blockade effects, which is similar to the mechanism of action of certain toxidromes such as TCA and cocaine overdose.
-The additional Na channel blockade of phenytoin/fosphenytoin can result i cardiac dysrhythmias/CV collapse.
+The additional Na channel blockade of phenytoin/fosphenytoin can result in cardiac dysrhythmias/CV collapse.
 These drugs should generally be avoided in toxicological causes of seizure for this reason.

-If patient has known seizure disorder and is already taking phenytoin, our experts recommend choosing a different medication.
+If a patient has a known seizure disorder and is already taking phenytoin, our experts recommend choosing a different medication.
 Drug levels take time to result and if they are already therapeutic on phenytoin, then it is unlikely that loading them with more would be unlikely to be efficacious and likely to increase the incidence of cardiotoxicity.

 Pearl: Do not use phenytoin/fosphenytoin in status epilepticus in patients who are known to be taking these medications prior to arrival (increased risk of cardiovascular side effects) or have suspected seizure due to toxicologic cause (increased risk of Na blockade effects leading to cardiovascular collapse)